ICELAND WILDLIFE PHOTOGRAPHY TOURS WITH WILD IMAGES

 Iceland is truly a land of ice and fire and is one of the world’s most spectacular destinations (one of the reasons its landscapes have featured in so many films and TV dramas, like the recent ‘Game of Thrones’ for instance).
 It is one of Europe’s last great tracts of unspoilt wilderness, a place where a tapestry of enormous ice-caps, rushing waterfalls, spouting geysers, brooding volcanoes, lush green meadows and vast plains of lava combine to create some of the most stunning and varied scenery found anywhere on earth.
 This large island marks the meeting place of two continents, a point on the planet where two tectonic plates split, Europe and America separate, and the Old World meets the New.
 As if all this was not enough, Iceland also enjoys summers filled with photogenic wildlife!

 Our journey will take us from Reykjavík in the southwest to the idyllic island of Flatey in Breiðafjörður, with its profusion of tame nesting birds that include numerous Red-necked Phalaropes, Arctic Terns and Common Eiders.
-We also have a fair chance of getting close to a Red Phalarope here.
-Next up is the rugged Snaefellsnes Peninsula and its spectacular volcanic scenery and seabird colonies that include Brünnich’s Guillemots amongst the many Common Guillemots and Razorbills.
+We also have a good chance of getting close to a Red (or Grey) Phalarope here.
+Next up is the rugged Snaefellsnes Peninsula and its spectacular volcanic scenery and seabird colonies that include Thick-billed Murres (or Brünnich’s Guillemots) amongst the many Common Murres (or Common Guillemots) and Razorbills.
 We will then make our way to northeast Iceland in search of Harlequin Ducks, Barrow’s Goldeneyes, Horned (or Slavonian) Grebes, Common Loons (or Great Northern Divers) and yet more Red-necked Phalaropes in the Lake Myvatn area.
 We will not have to search too hard!
 We should also see (but we also have a slim chance to get close to) the magnificent Gyrfalcon here.
-The surrounding areas have colonies of Arctic and Great Skuas and even a very small number of Long-tailed Skuas.
-During our time in the northeast we will also make two whale watching boat trips from the little port of Husavík as well as to visit Detifoss, Iceland’s biggest waterfall (by volume) plus yet more amazing volcanic scenery.
-Eventually we will return to Reykjavík via Iceland’s ‘golden triangle’ of attractions, Gulfoss waterfall, the geysers of Geysir (where the word geyser comes from!) and the spectacular site of the first parliament at Þingvellir.
+The surrounding areas have colonies of Parasitic Jaegers (or Arctic Skuas) and Great Skuas and even a very small number of Long-tailed Skuas.
+During our time in the northeast we will also make two whale watching boat trips from the little port of Husavík and also visit Godafoss and Detifoss, Iceland’s biggest waterfalls by volume, plus yet more amazing volcanic scenery.
+Eventually we will return to Reykjavík via Iceland’s ‘golden triangle’ of attractions, Gullfoss waterfall, the geysers of Geysir (where the word geyser comes from!) and the spectacular site of the first parliament at Þingvellir.

 We will focus mostly on bird photography on this tour but there will also be plenty of opportunity to shoot landscapes as well as whales on two very well organised whale watching trips out of Husavík.
 The number of bird species is not high but the ones we will concentrate on more than make up for this in terms of looks, tameness and lovely settings.
-Although we follow more or less the same route as our Birdquest division’s birding tour of Iceland we will spend more time in the most productive areas for photography and all of our time on getting close to photographic subjects rather than birding, as well as having an overnight stay on Flatey.
+Although we follow more or less the same route as our Birdquest division’s birding tour of Iceland we will spend more time in the most productive areas for photography and all of our time on getting close to photographic subjects rather than birding, as well as having an overnight stay on the delightful island of Flatey, one of the highlights of the tour.

 Accommodation & Road Transport

-The hotels are of a good standard throughout and all rooms have private bathrooms.
+The hotels are of a good standard throughout and usually all rooms have private bathrooms, although some off the beaten track locations may have shared bathrooms.
 Road transport is by minibus/passenger van.
 Roads are good where sealed, but this tour will also involve some driving on Iceland’s well maintained gravel roads.

 Walking